The following are the basic steps to compile and install NEST from source code:

 If not already installed on your system, the following packages are recommended (see also the Dependencies section)

-sudo apt install -y \ cython \ libgsl-dev \ libltdl-dev \ libncurses-dev \ libreadline-dev \ python3-all-dev \ python3-numpy \ python3-scipy \ python3-matplotlib \ python3-nose \ openmpi-bin \ libopenmpi-dev
+sudo apt-get install -y \ build-essential \ cmake \ cython \ libgsl-dev \ libltdl-dev \ libncurses-dev \ libreadline-dev \ python-all-dev \ python-numpy \ python-scipy \ python-matplotlib \ python-nose \ openmpi-bin \ libopenmpi-dev

 Unpack the tarball